-In addition to traditional open surgery for the disease, a less extensive and invasive alternative exists: laparoscopic surgery, which offers the benefits of a less invasive procedure but is also technically more difficult to perform.
-With the addition of robotic technology to laparoscopic surgery, certain limitations of laparoscopic surgery may be overcome and the options in surgery for RCC may continue to expand.
+Laparoscopic surgery offers the benefits of a less invasive surgery, often with fewer side effects but the procedure is technically more difficult to perform.
+With the addition of robotic technology to laparoscopic surgery, certain limitations of laparoscopic surgery may be overcome and the surgical options for RCC continue to expand.

 Both radical nephrectomy and partial nephrectomy may be conducted using laparoscopy.
 In the case of a radical nephrectomy, the incision is enlarged to allow passage of the kidney.
 With a partial nephrectomy, a small bulk of tissue is removed and the incision can remain small.

-If proven effective robotic technology will offer an additional option in laparoscopic surgery for RCC.
-Although robotic-assisted laparoscopic nephrectomy is still under investigation, its potential advantages include requiring less extensive surgeon experience than non–robotic laparoscopic procedures, allowing a greater number of surgeons to perform the procedure with high accuracy, which could bring laparoscopic radical and partial nephrectomy into more-widespread use.
-Ongoing research will continue to investigate the accuracy of robotic-assisted laparoscopic nephrectomy and associated outcomes as well as identify which RCC patients will experience the best results with this procedure.
+Robotic technology offers an additional option in laparoscopic surgery for RCC.
+Its potential advantages include requiring less extensive surgeon experience than non–robotic laparoscopic procedures, allowing a greater number of surgeons to perform the procedure with high accuracy, which could bring laparoscopic radical and partial nephrectomy into more-widespread use.

 Laparoscopic surgery is now the standard of care for patients with renal cell cancer requiring surgery at many cancer centers.
 This procedure is effective and well-tolerated and patients who might otherwise be excluded from undergoing a radical nephrectomy may now receive optimal treatment.

 - Cancer, Vol 92, Issue 7, pp 1843-1855, 2001